wilmix8/WEB8.0/README.md

-JAVA7.0  loads    .dll in   memory  to create  a  Prototype  software.
+WEB8.0(OJ7)  loads    .dll in   memory  to create  a  Prototype  software.

-c) javac7  <filename.java7> and  => will  also   create  .exe  prototype software
+c) web8  <filename.web8> and  => will  also   create  .exe , .ojava7 prototype software

-which  jdk1.8  or any  java compiler  cannot  do.
+which  jdk1.8  or any  java compiler  cannot  do it.